You Belong Here: Creating a Thriving Diverse Workplace Culture

 According to The Great Place to Work organization, inclusive leadership practices build high-trust and high-performance workplace cultures.
 These leaders provide members of their workforce with opportunities to realize their full potential.
 Inclusive leaders are deliberate in their engagement with diverse team members.
 This helps them develop the trust and camaraderie that creates a sense of emotional and psychological safety within the workplace.

-Employees who feel they have managers and leaders who sincerely care about them as a person, not just as an employee feel cared about.
+Employees who feel they have managers and leaders who sincerely care about them as a person, not just as an employee feel cared for.
 These employees are more apt to feel they can be themselves in the workplace.
 They take ownership of their tasks and show initiative in their work.
 They take pride in their performance and how it contributes to the success of their organization.
 These employees are highly engaged.
 They share their ideas, knowledge and experiences to inspire creative and innovative ideas that increase the organization’s growth and success.
 If your organization is not providing this type of workplace experience, why would talented people of any age seek out employment with your organization?

 Blind Men and the Elephant

 There is a parable about a group of blind men and an elephant.
 Each man had access to a different part of the elephant.
 One had the tail and said it felt like a rope.
 One had the leg and said it resembled a pillar.
 While another man had the belly and said it felt like a wall.
 Lastly, the final man had the tusk and claimed it felt like a solid pipe.
 Later, a man that could see came along and explained that they were all correct.
-Their reality about the elephant was correct for them because of their perception and placement on the animal.
+Their reality about the elephant was correct for them because of their perception and the placement of their hand on the animal.
 This parable has been used to illustrate the principle of living in harmony with people who have different belief systems.

-Be all have different beliefs and perceptions about one another based on our experiences assumptions and cultural conditioning.
+We all have different beliefs and perceptions about one another based on our experiences assumptions and cultural conditioning.
 Just like the blind men in the parable, our beliefs and perceptions about one another often reflect partial truths.
 Without the courage to seek first to understand each other, we run the risk of living our lives believing partial truths about one another.

 Belonging: The Key to Employee Engagement

-From the moment I put in my application for employment at the Columbia Marriott to being called two months later to schedule an interview, to my new hire orientation where I learned about the company’s founder and chairman J. W. Marriott and the business start-up story, I felt and believed the company was a good fit for me.
+From the moment I put in my application for employment at the Columbia Marriott Hotel located in Columbia, SC to being called two months later to schedule an interview, to my new hire orientation where I learned about the company’s founder and chairman J. W. Marriott and the business start-up story, I felt and believed the company was a good fit for me.
 A huge part of it came down to the company’s commitment to service excellence.
 At the time, I was in my mid-20’s.
 The company had taken what I believed service excellence to be to the next level.
-They did it by establishing a core value that communicated to its hourly and salary employees that we were expected to treat each other with the same concern and care that we demonstrated to the company’s external customers.
+They did it by establishing core values that communicated to its hourly and salary employees that we were expected to treat each other with the same concern and care that we demonstrated to the company’s external customers.
 The company believed that if employees were taken care of by leaders and by each other, we would, in turn, take better care of the company’s customers.
 The company’s slogan Spirit to Serve referred to the attitude it expected from all its stakeholders.
 I’d never heard nor experienced a workplace culture like it.

 For example, a monthly practice of taking care of the hotel’s employees by our general manager involved scheduling monthly lunches with diverse team members from each department.
 He would inquire about how they were being treated by their managers to soliciting their input on current challenges and what they thought could help solve them.
 He continued these monthly lunches for more than two years before he was promoted.
 He was the first example of what I felt and believed represented the actions of an inclusive leader.
 He left an unforgettable impression on me especially as I began to take advantage of advancement opportunities within the company.

 After four months of employment, I was promoted to a new position.
 Once I settled into my new housekeeping administrative position, I became inquisitive about my boss’s job duties.
 He allowed me to take the SOP manual home to study it.
 He began to train me on various aspects of his job.
-Once I was sure I could handle the additional responsibility, I offered to take over several of these tasks for him.
+Once I was sure I could handle the additional responsibility, I offered to take over several of these tasks for him without an increase in my salary.
 My ability to grasp the management of all the line items relevant to the department’s P&L statement and my ability to successfully cultivate positive relationships with team members and executive committee members in the hotel convinced me I had what it took to become a Marriott manager.
 This vision of new possibilities and my workplace experiences inspired me to become a brand ambassador for the hotel.
 Including encouraging several family members and friends to apply and join the Marriott family.

 This diverse and inclusive workplace culture provided me with opportunities to share my ideas, knowledge, and experience to contribute to the company’s success.
 I received mentoring from our HR Director about how to best navigate the work environment to explain the benefits of investing in Marriott’s 401(k) program.
 A few years later, the same HR Director recommended me for a supervisory position at Marriott’s first Courtyard opening in Columbia, SC.
 He suggested that I take advantage of this new opportunity because at the time the Courtyard division was the company’s fastest-growing division.
 This meant I would have greater opportunities for advancement within the company.
 He was right.